8 Convenient Locations - See Details

 How Arizona Drivers Can Prevent A/C Problems Before Summer

-When A/C gets warm at idle, your vehicle is signaling a problem, usually with fan airflow, refrigerant charge, or compressor/condenser performance.
-At Gemba Automotive, we recommend keeping condenser and radiator fins clean, replacing the cabin air filter regularly, and servicing the cooling system on schedule.
+When you experience warm A/C at idle, your car is trying to tell you something, usually related to fan airflow, refrigerant charge, or the compressor and condenser.
+At Gemba Automotive, we recommend keeping the condenser and radiator fins clean, replacing the cabin air filter regularly, and servicing the cooling system on schedule.
+If your A/C system needs refrigerant, it’s important that it’s charged with the correct amount.

-If your vehicle blows cold air while driving but warm air at idle, having it inspected early can help prevent larger and more expensive repairs later.
-Our technicians can diagnose the issue, check system pressures, inspect cooling fans, and make sure your A/C system is ready for another Arizona summer.
+At Gemba Automotive, Our technicians can diagnose the issue, check system pressures, inspect cooling fans, and make sure your A/C system is ready for another Arizona summer.

 More Articles